 The opportunity to propose additional questions to the COVID-19 tracking survey is now closed.
-The last tracking survey will be fielded on June 9.
+The last tracking survey was fielded on June 9, 2021.

 Add two to three questions to the surveys at no cost!